 The core of financial UX design lies in giving the user a frictionless and intuitive experience.
 For financial websites, this means:

-Users should find it easy to navigate through services such as account management, loan applications, or investment options.
+Users should find it easy to move through through services such as account management, loan applications, or investment options.
 The goal is to make finding information quick and straightforward.

 The website should be accessible to everyone, including those with disabilities.
 This includes providing alt text for images, adequate color contrast, and keyboard navigation.

-• Owing to the sensitive nature of information being sent, ensuring security is essential while building a financial services website.
+• Owing to the sensitive nature of information being sent, making sure security is essential while building a financial services website.

-• The use of SSL certificates ensures that encrypted data remains safe while in transit.
+• The use of SSL certificates makes sure that encrypted data remains safe while in transit.

 • There would be compliance with yet another aspect of financial regulations.